kamicane/moofx/README.md

 ## features

  - uses css3 transitions whenever available, falls back to normal javascript animation otherwise.
- - supports animating lengths to different types of units, such as `em`, `px`, `pt`, `%`.
+ - supports animating between different types of units, such as `em` to `px`, `px` to `%`, etc.
  - supports hsl colors for color-based properties.
  - supports transform animations in webkit browsers, firefox and ie9+.
- - also contains a very useful computedStyle normalizer.
+ - includes a computedStyle normalizer.
  - framework agnostic, is easily pluggable in your favorite js framework.
  - cross browser (not sure exactly which browsers just yet).
  - small footprint (15k compressed, 5k gzipped).
- - animation state is managed internally. no checks needed.
+ - simple api

 ## API